-Our TIPM Plug-In Fuel Pump Power Bypass/Test System Lite (Patent #10,139,450) is a reliable long-term solution for faulty fuel pump relays on many 2007-2016 Chrysler/Jeep/Dodge/VW vehicles.
+Our TIPM Plug-In Fuel Pump Power Bypass/Test System Lite (Patent #10,139,450) is a reliable long-term solution for faulty fuel pump relays on many 2007-2020 Chrysler, Jeep, Ram, Dodge, and VW vehicles (see our complete vehicle list).
 This is the lite version of our TIPM Plug-In Fuel Pump Power Bypass/Test System, offering the same ability to bypass a faulty fuel pump relay at a fraction of the cost.
-This device can bypass a faulty fuel pump relay to continue driving normally, test your fuel pump relay, and provide LED feedback for the Run/Start It also comes with a 30 day return policy for a full refund on the part, so there is no risk if you find the fuel pump relay is not the problem.
+This device can bypass a faulty fuel pump relay to continue driving normally, test your fuel pump relay, and provide LED feedback for the Run/Start signal.
+It also comes with a 30 day return policy for a full refund on the part, so there is no risk if you find the fuel pump relay is not the problem.

 If your vehicle fails to start (acts likes it's out of gas) and/or your fuel pump continues pumping after turning the vehicle off (draining your battery), you likely have a faulty fuel pump relay.
 Fuel pump relays are soldered to one of six circuit boards located deep inside your fuse box (TIPM), so they are very difficult to access and change.

 Money back guarantee (return for a full refund, less shipping, within 30 days of receipt if you're not satisfied or it does not solve your problem).
 We are not like your local dealer where parts that don't solve your issue can't be returned.
 If you find that our part doesn't solve your issue or your problem is outside the TIPM, simply contact us for a refund.

 Applicable Vehicles for TIPM Plug-In Fuel Pump Power Bypass/Test Systems